 Follow these 11 steps to get government aid for businesses affected by the coronavirus.

 The Economic Injury Disaster Loan (EIDL) program is a government-issued loan program for small businesses in states that have been impacted by the coronavirus.
 Unlike other Small Business Administration (SBA) loan programs, applications are only available through the SBA disaster loan website.
 The SBA estimates that it will take around two hours to complete.

-Must read: The SBA is no longer accepting applications for coronavirus disaster loans
+The SBA is no longer offering grants on disaster loans

-- Give contact information for anyone who helped.
+- Step 8: Give contact information for anyone who helped.

-- Provide your bank account information and certify your application.
+- Step 9: Provide your bank account information and certify your application.

 Step 1: Make sure you qualify.